Most Sustainable Bangkok Restaurants – From Farm-to-Table to Nose-to-Tail

 While local travel and experiential travel have taken off in the years since, and travellers are increasingly ‘doing good’ when they travel – even if that just means making better choices about where to stay, what to buy and what to do and not do – I’m not sure travelling sustainably is as high a priority for travellers as it should be, especially when it comes to deciding where to eat.

-That’s why I was so excited when I was invited earlier this year to be Southeast Asia editor for a new global best restaurants book being published in November and distributed by Thames & Hudson, and a companion website launching soon.
+That’s why I was so excited when I was invited earlier this year to be Southeast Asia editor for Truth Love and Clean Cutlery, a new global restaurants book on the world’s ‘good’ restaurants, being published in November and distributed by Thames & Hudson, with a companion website launching soon.
 I’ll share more details and a link when the site goes live.

 What I loved about the initiative is that I got to select restaurants on the basis of how ‘good’ they are, using detailed criteria such as how the restaurants treat customers and staff, how ethical they are, how much they give back to their community, and, most importantly, how sustainable they are and what they’re doing to be more friendly to our environment.
 The idea, which aligns with our own mission here, is to showcase restaurants ‘doing it right’.